mati-fernandez/portfolio-backend/README.md

 ### 📝 Notes

-- Images should be square-ish (1:1 aspect ratio or close to it)
-- `.card.secondary` items should be grouped at the end of the JSON
 - All content is uploaded to Cloudinary and consumed from there to ensure updates are instantly reflected across all projects

 ## How the Image and JSON Upload Script Works